lindsey98/Grab-safety/README.md

 # Grab-safety

-This project is for 2019 Grab AI challenge.
+&nbsp;&nbsp;&nbsp;This project is for 2019 Grab AI challenge.

 ## Problem description

-We aim to categorize car trips as being dangerous or normal based on a set of features:
+&nbsp;&nbsp;&nbsp;We aim to categorize car trips as being dangerous or normal based on a set of features:
 - Accuracy : the accuracy of GPS
 - Bearing : Bearing is the direction to the destination or target.
 It is different from Heading(measures the exact direction the car is heading), so the change in bearing cannot be used to compute the number of turns in a route.
 - Acceleration_x : the acceleration on x axis, this will control the rotational acceleration.